Nannycare vs Kendamil

 Whole milk means more natural milk fat, which allows Nannycare to use less added vegetable oil while still providing the right balance of nutrition.
 Some vegetable oil is always needed, as it provides essential Omega 3 and Omega 6 fats that milk alone doesn’t supply.

-Primary Milk Source Mix of whole goat milk, skimmed milk, and added whey Whole goat milk
+Primary Milk Source Mix of whole goat milk & added whey Whole goat milk

 Added Whey Whey added to adjust protein ratio None – protein balance comes naturally from whole milk

-Processing Approach More steps (skimmed milk and whey used) Fewer steps (no skimmed milk or whey added)
+Processing More processing steps (whey used) Fewer steps (no whey added)

-Milk Sourcing Broader dairy supply chain (not specified) Purpose-produced goat milk specifically for formula
+Milk Sourcing Broader dairy supply Purpose-produced for formula

 Raising the bar for whole milk